-(a) E-Mail Transmission of Documents for Filing.
+(a) E-Mail Transmission of Documents for Filing Documents by E-Mail.

 - (1) The Clerk accepts documents by e-mail for filing.
-The Court prefers attorneys file documents via CM/ECF, rather than e-mailing them to the Clerk for filing, and requires non-attorneys who wish to file documents electronically to transmit their documents to the Clerk via e-mail.
-The appropriate e-mail address to use for e-mail filings is efiling@vtb.uscourts.gov.
+However, The Court prefers attorneys file documentsing via CM/ECF, rather than e-mailing them to the Clerk for filing, and requires non-attorneys who wish to file documents electronically to transmit their documents to the Clerk via e-mail is preferred.
+The appropriate e-mail address to use for this purposee-mail filings is efiling@vtb.uscourts.gov.
 See also Vt.
 LBR 1002-1(b); Vt.
 LBR 9011-4(d). - (2) If a pro se debtor files a petition, schedule, or statement by e-mail, the debtor must affix the required signature as specified in Vt.
-LBR 9011-4(c).

-- (3) Documents e-mailed to the Clerk for filing must be in the form of PDF attachments to the transmittal e-mail and, whenever possible, be in a searchable format.
-Parties who transmit documents for filing via e-mail are required to simultaneously serve all parties in interest via e-mail and immediately thereafter e-mail a certificate of service (as a PDF attachment) to the Clerk.
-Exhibits to pleadings, motions, and other documents that are transmitted for filing via e-mail must be clearly marked as exhibits.
-If documents are e-mailed, the original of those documents should not be transmitted to the Clerk by any other means. - (4) Pro se parties who transmit documents for filing via e-mail must call the Clerk's Office, either immediately before or immediately after the e-mail transmission, to notify the Clerk's Office of the e-mail filing.
+LBR 9011-4(c). - (3) Documents e-mailed to the Clerk for filing must be in the form of PDF attachments to the transmittal e-mail and, whenever possible, be in a searchable format.
+Parties who submit transmit documents for filing by via e-mail are required to simultaneously serve all parties in interest via e-mail and immediately thereafter e-mail a certificate of service (as a PDF attachment) to the Clerk.
+Exhibits to pleadings, motions, and other documents that are submitted transmitted for filing by via e-mail must be clearly marked as exhibits.
+If documents are e-mailed, the original of those documents should not be transmitted to the Clerk by any other means. - (4) Pro se parties who transmit documents for filing via e-mail must call the Clerk's Office, either immediately before or immediately after the e-mail transmission, to notify the

+Clerk's Office of the e-mail filing.
 This is important because documents are not deemed filed until the Clerk's Office enters them on the docket.
 See also Vt.
+LBR 5005-2(c)(2).

-LBR 5005-2(c)(2). - (5) Court fees that are due at the time of e-mail filing must be paid as set forth in paragraph(c) of this Rule.
+(5) Court fees that are due at the time of e-mail filing must be paid pursuant to the provisionsas set forth in paragraph (c) of this Rule.